dmil/code4policy/git/12-workflow.md

     git pull origin master
     ```

-    Pulling from master periodically is very important!
-This will keep your code relatively insync and prevent deferring massive merge conflicts down the line.
+    **Pulling from master periodically is very important!** This will keep your code relatively in-sync and prevent deferring massive merge conflicts down the line.

 4. When you're done with your work